 Floor finishes can vary in a number of ways.
-Here are the most important factors to keep in mind for making the right choice.
+To make the right choice, keep the following in mind:

 Other important criteria: